AP sources: Tiger to meet with top players against LIV Golf - WHIZ News

 They spoke to The Associated Press on condition of anonymity because of the privacy of the meeting.
 One person invited to the meeting said it was to get on the same page against LIV Golf, along with taking more ownership in the direction of the PGA Tour.

-The meeting led to a previously scheduled Players Advisory Council meeting being moved back an hour so to later Tuesday afternoon.
+The meeting led to a previously scheduled Players Advisory Council meeting being moved up Tuesday afternoon to leave time for the private meeting.

 “There is a player meeting, but that’s all I can tell you about that,” Jon Rahm said.